ccj-007/miniH5-devTools/zh.md

 1. **After the environment variable is switched, if use? **

     By default, the property with the key of global_env will be stored in localStorage after the switch.
 You only need to obtain the corresponding val to modify the domain name of the http request.

+2. **Why can't I display it after I import it, or the ui component is covered? **

+    In some cases, there may be problems with the DOM of your inserted container after modification.
+It is best to insert it in document.body by default.
+Some frameworks such as uniapp's navigation bar will cover the popup component.
+Because the z-index has been adjusted to the maximum, please lower the value yourself